AyeCode/geodir-multilingual/readme.txt

 * WPML Media 2.1 or later

 == Changelog ==

+= 2.0.0.7 =
+* GD Archive Item page translation is not working properly - FIXED

 = 2.0.0.6 =
 * Favorites listings count is not working - FIXED